Learn to Trade Forex

 In our learn to trade section you will find easy-to-understand information on how trading works, fundamental and technical analysis, simple explanations on technical indicators and key components you will need to get started.

-Our What is Forex section will give you insight into the global FX market, the advantages, risks and which currencies are traded.
+Our What is Forex section will give you insight into the global FX market, some of the advantages, risks and which currencies are traded.
 Here you will also find details on How Forex Works along with key terms to help you become fluent in trading terminology.

 The Fundamental and Technical Analysis sections discuss the concepts of trading using various news elements and an introduction to the different chart types and understanding trends.
 We continue with our section on What is a Technical Indicator whereby we discuss and explain the four main types of technical indicators used by traders.